Alvaro-Sanchez-Palacio/git_notes/README.md

     `config.py`
     * the name of any folder on the document :
     `config/`
+    * the pattern desired to be ignored :
+    `*.log`

+_NB : Blank lines and lines starting by # are ignored_
+_See GitHub list of recommended .gitignore : https://github.com/github/gitignore_

+Ignore patterns :
+1. `*` : Matches 0 to any number of characters.
+1. `[]` : Matches any characters inside the [ ].
+1. `?` : Matches any single characters.
+1. `[0-9]` : Matches any character between hyphen (-), 0 to 9 in this example.

+Some examples :
+    `# ignore all .a files
+    *.a

+    # but do track lib.a, even though you're ignoring .a files above
+    !lib.a

+    # only ignore the TODO file in the current directory, not subdir/TODO
+    /TODO

+    # ignore all files in any directory named build
+    build/

+    # ignore doc/notes.txt, but not doc/server/arch.txt
+    doc/*.txt

+    # ignore all .pdf files in the doc/ directory and any of its subdirectories
+    doc/**/*.pdf`

 ## Help! ##
 Get help using git `git <verb> --help` or `git help <verb>`.
 For example :